What Are Smart Contracts and How Do They Work?

 - Cost of operations: The cost of paperwork and intermediaries is huge in a business agreement or transaction.
 Blockchain technology in logistics and supply chain with the use of smart contracts reduce operational costs to a greater extent by eliminating paperwork and intermediaries.
 The entire process is digitised and automatically processed based on the fulfillment of certain conditions that were set prior to the initiation of the process.

-How Will Smart Contracts Revolutionize Logistics?
+How Will Smart Contracts in logistics Revolutionize Operations

 - Transparency: Smart contracts are stored on a blockchain ecosystem which resembles a distributed ledger system where transactions and data are transparent to all the parties with access to the particular database.
 Thereby, all the terms and conditions are visible to its members and cannot be altered or manipulated without the notice of all the members involved.
 In a logistics firm, it provides complete visibility to truck drivers, shippers and other parties involved.

 - Credibility: The transactions and data are stored in blocks and are chained to one another in chronological order.
 Therefore, it becomes almost impossible to modify or delete a particular transaction or piece of data without altering the entire chain of data.
 Thus, smart contracts in logistics provide credibility for every transaction and ensure smooth operations and payments between shippers, drivers and customers.

 - Affordability: The biggest challenge in the logistics sector is the amount of paperwork and intermediaries involved at every stage of the process.
 Blockchain technology in logistics and supply chain with the use of smart contracts counter these challenges by efficiently digitizing the entire process and eliminating intermediaries as it can automate a process based on pre-determined terms and conditions.
 This reduces the cost of paperwork and intermediaries to a great extent.